dyegomb/gitlabjob-executor/README.md

 ```
 If you inform _GROUP_ID_, the _PROJECT_ID_ will be ignored and the manuals jobs of the pipeline projects inside this group will be started.

-Then you can execute ```python3 executor.py```, you also can use the Gitlab Schedule to execute is regurlarly.
+Then you can execute ```python3 executor.py```, you also can use the Gitlab Schedule to execute it regurlarly.